 There were 5.6 million SMEs in the UK in 2021, which was over 99% of all businesses

 SMEs can be separated into three smaller categories: Medium, Small and Micro Businesses.

 Medium businesses have 50–250 employees, small ones with 10–50 employees, and micro-businesses are considered to have less than 10 employees.

-Micro-businesses make 96% of all SMEs in the UK, while small businesses take only a 4% share
+In 2019, micro-businesses made 96% of all SMEs in the UK, while small businesses took only a 4% share

 There were around 16 million people employed with small and medium-sized enterprises in the UK in 2019, compared with 27 million employees in total with all UK businesses.

 - The average small business turnover in the UK was £2.6 trillion in 2020

 - As of 1 January 2021, there were 5.6 million private sector businesses in the UK, compared to 5.9 million in 2020 — a fall of 6.5%